EsotericSoftware/clippy/README.md

 * **Blue light filter** Clippy can filter the blue light emitted by your monitor based on the time of day.
 This is useful to reduce your exposure to blue light in the evening, which can otherwise interfere with your sleep schedule, [melatonin](https://en.wikipedia.org/wiki/Melatonin) production, and [circadian rhythm](https://en.wikipedia.org/wiki/Circadian_rhythm), potentially leading to [delayed sleep phase disorder](https://en.wikipedia.org/wiki/Delayed_sleep_phase_disorder).

+* **Eye tracking** Clippy can use a [Tobii Eye Tracker 4C](https://tobiigaming.com/eye-tracker-4c/) to control the mouse.
+Just look at the screen where you want to click and press a hotkey.

-* **Philips Hue** Clippy can control [Philips Hue](http://meethue.com) lights based on the time of day.
+* **Lighting control** Clippy can control [Philips Hue](http://meethue.com) lights based on the time of day.
 Similar to blue light filtering for your monitor, this can help your body recognize when it is evening time and improve both your sleep schedule and quality of sleep.

 ## Features and uses